 Put ads on Craigslist in Lost & Found section and in Pets section.
 Always require proof of ownership.

-Create a flyer at www.freetexasflyer.com (that software generates a flyer that is processed by Lost Dogs of Texas).
-Print and post paper flyers near the main entrances and exits for your neighborhood and (depending on the size of the dog), the surrounding neighborhoods.
+Log back into HelpingLostPets.com and print and post paper flyers near the main entrances and exits for your neighborhood and depending on the size of the dog, the surrounding neighborhoods.
 Do not tape a flyer to a neighborhood mailbox – it is Federal property and against the law to do so.
 Instead, attach a flyer to a nearby post or fence – everyone eventually checks their mail and will see it.
 Be sure to post flyers near the mailbox area at apartment complexes (as well as on a pole near the entrance to apartment complexes).

 Longer term – if none of above has yielded results….